sirandluke/NerfRoulette/README.md

 ## Run the App

-Navigate to the project's directory and run
+After downloading the project locally, navigate to the project's directory and run

 ```bash
 make